It’s the skill no one wants to learn–how to host a virtual book launch.

 So give your audience a reason to attend, and reward them for showing up.
 Here are some ideas:

 — a workshop.
 Since you’re launching a book, you have several topics to choose from, like, “How to Organize Ideas Into a Book”, “How to Write Your Life Story”, and, ironically, “How to Market Your Book or Art”… People love a free workshop, and are happy to hear about your book at the end of the free class.
+They’ve sampled your teaching style and are more likely to want to hear more–and to read your book.

 — a chance to win a gift basket or door prize.
 Put together an assortment of local products/services.
 If your book is fiction and set in a different time/place, make a giveaway related to your book.
 For example, my debut novel, Waiting for Jacob, featured a main character who was an algebra tutor.
 So I could make an algebra-related…just kidding!
 No one would want an algebra gift, ha!
 But it was set in Parkersburg, WV, so an assortment of local items would be nice.
 You get the idea.